cggonzal/home-streaming/README.md

 export PORT=8000
 ```

 Set the $MEDIA_DIR environment variable that defines where media files up be stored & read from.
-Create this directory if it doesn't exist yet.
+Create this directory if it doesn't exist yet. **MAKE SURE THIS IS AN ABSOLUTE PATH**.
 ```
 mkdir media
-export MEDIA_DIR="./media/"
+export MEDIA_DIR="$PWD/media/"
 ```

 Then go to the root endpoint: